FadhlanPutra/inventaris_sekolah/README.md

 php artisan migrate --seed
 ```

-#  Then, press 0 and enter
+#  Select option 0 and enter
 ```bash
   Which panel do you want to generate permissions/policies for? dashboard ..............
 0